Tordek/modl/README.md

 - Make the interpreter able to work on partial (and multiple!) input
 - Make the scanner and parser not take the whole input in the constructor (ew, state)
+- Make `!` not be able to cross function boundaries, so it must be thread through `!` functions.